 Additional Security Features

-For the security conscious, Chime Bank offers some added protection.
+For the security conscious, Chime offers some added protection.

-First, the bank is fully insured by the FDIC.
-That means that you’re protected, even if the bank goes out of business.
-FDIC protection covers up to $250,000 per account type per bank, so you can get coverage for up to $500,000 across your savings and checking accounts at the bank.
+First, they are fully insured by the FDIC.
+That means that you’re protected, even if they goes out of business.
+FDIC protection covers up to $250,000 per account type, so you can get coverage for up to $500,000 across your savings and checking accounts.

 Chime also requires that its users set up two-factor authentication, which protects your account if someone steals or guesses your password.